 - 1. The Lord Buddha trained those who had ego. - 2.
 The Lord Buddha is well respected by celestial beings. - 3.
 The Lord Buddha could destroy ego.
-I humbly pay homage.

 The Buddhist guru hinted that this verse could be used when one faced with an arrogant person; meaning that when you have to meet with an arrogant person who treats you in an unpleasing way, this verse can be used to ease the situation.